Camp Ouareau: The main directors of Camp Ouareau

 In the spring of 1922, Ferna G. Halliday was on an information tour, notably to Sherbrooke, to promote the opening of the camp to young girls.
-Miss Halliday co-directs the camp in 1922 and 1923.
+Miss Halliday co-directed the camp in 1922 and 1923.
 She then became the director of Camp Oconto which began operations in the summer of 1924 in Tichborne, north of Kingston, Ontario.
 Both camps continued to operate on the same mission and following similar traditions, including opening and closing rituals, which include a candlelight ceremony with classical music, poetry, and tableaux vivants.

 From 1924, Mabel C. Jamieson directed the operations of Camp Ouareau.
 In 1915, she was National Student Secretary of the Christian Association of Young Women of Canada.
 After completing her studies in 1918 at Pupils College in Richmond, she became secretary general of the Y.M.C.A. of Montreal at least from 1915 to 1920, and was a member of the Committee of the Sixteen in 1919 which had received the mandate to purify morals in Montreal.
 She made a career in teaching.

 Dorothy Percival became director of Camp Ouareau in 1934, then she acquired the site in 1937.

 Joyce Bertram became manager in 1954 and owner the same year, having purchased from Mrs. Percival.
 Bertram had composed several songs for the camp, several of which are still sung today.
 She was also the program coordinator at Havergal College in Toronto until 1985.
 She was editor of the Canadian Camping Association journal and has also published there; most can be viewed online.
 She was the recipient of the Honorary Life Member Award from the Ontario Camp Association.

 Madeleine Ferguson Allen became director and owner in 1971.
 In 1976, she implemented the language program that kept the camp going.
 At the end of her career, she was a writer and was deeply involved in the Lennoxville municipal library where she resided.

 Jacqui Raill became director in 1994.
 She and her husband, Don Raill, became co-owners of Camp Ouareau in 2002.
 She received the Ron Johnstone Award from the Canadian Camps Association in 2019 and the Association's Tribute Award. of Camps du Québec in 2009.
 Their daughter, Gabrielle Raill became assistant director in 2004 and then co-director since 2011.
 The latter received the Ron and Mickey Johnston youth leadership award from the Ontario Camps Association in 2006 and the Jack Pearse Award of Honor from the Association des Camps du Canada in 2017.
 She is the Canadian Ambassador for the International Camping Fellowship.